Ziggeo/android-sdk-demo/README.md

 /**
   * Use this for launch standalone activity with video recorder and player.
-  * With standalone recorder can be used {@link com.ziggeo.androidsdk.eventbus.events.CloseRecorderEvent}
   *
   * @param context             - context
   * @param maxDurationInMillis - allowed max video duration in milliseconds.